alirahhal/golox-lang/README.md

 golox-lang is a stack based VM implementation (compiles to bytecode) of the lox language designed by [Bob Nystrom](https://github.com/munificent) in his book [Crafting Interpreters](http://www.craftinginterpreters.com/), using GoLang.

+## Environment setup

+You just need to have Go and Make installed on your sytem to get up and running.
+You can follow the instructions [here](https://go.dev/doc/install) to install Go on your system.
+On windows, you can use the choco package manager to install Make `choco install make`.

 ## Basic Usage